 internist or a

-diabetes.
+family medicine doctor.)
 He or she also may coordinate your diabetes care.
 Or a nurse practitioner, nurse educator, or

 physician assistant may coordinate your

 Your health professional will help you find the right oral

 insulin to regulate your blood sugar (glucose) level.

 He or she also will help you adjust medicines as your diabetes changes.
 For

 this reason, be sure to tell your health professional if